9001/copyparty/README.md

 below are some tweaks roughly ordered by usefulness:

+* disabling HTTP/2 and HTTP/3 can make uploads 5x faster, depending on server/client software
 * `-q` disables logging and can help a bunch, even when combined with `-lo` to redirect logs to file
 * `--hist` pointing to a fast location (ssd) will make directory listings and searches faster when `-e2d` or `-e2t` is set
   * and also makes thumbnails load faster, regardless of e2d/e2t